BaronSamediOfficial/Linux/Security in Linux.md

 ### Sniffing and port scanning

 In modern networks we prefer `Switches` over `hubs`.
-Thisis because they have a MAC address table so the packets will only be advertised to the target port and none other.
+This is because they have a MAC address table so the packets will only be advertised to the target port and none other.

  TO use tcpdump you need to understand your network cards.
 To do this run the command `ip link show`.

- **tcpdump** needs to be running as root because only rot can capture packets from the network. the manadory argument is hte network card you want to be listening on ther efore you would run something like the following `tcpdump -i eth0`.
+ **tcpdump** needs to be running as root because only rot can capture packets from the network. the manadory argument is hte network card you want to be listening on there fore you would run something like the following `tcpdump -i eth0`.
 The out put will contain things that are structure as

  `<TIMESTAMP>  <PROTOCOL> <INVOLVED MACHINE INFORAMTION>`